How to Prepare for Due Diligence — and Protect the Value of Your Deal

 • HR policies and employee handbook

-• Benefits plan details (health, retirement, incentive comp, etc.)
+• Benefits plan details (health insurance, retirement plans, incentive comp, etc.)

 • Records of any past or pending employment-related claims or litigation

-Buyers want to gain confidence that the business will continue performing after the transaction — with or without the current owner.
-Well-documented operations go a long way toward building that confidence.
+Buyers need confidence that the business will keep performing after the transaction closes, with or without the current owner.
+Well-documented operations go a long way toward building that confidence, but the documentation needs to be specific and substantive, not a vague reference to standard processes.

 • Debt obligations and lease commitments